exakat/exakat-docs/Reference/Rules/Structures/InitThenIf.rst

   This is a structure where the variable is initialized in the main sequence of the code, then adapted to another value in a subsequent if structure.

+This analysis reports such structures, based on assignation of constant values in the initial statement.

 .. code-block:: php

    <?php